 Brendan BOYLE (United States)

-The preliminary draft report provides an update on Russia’s strategic challenge to NATO and its key partners, both in the military and non-kinetic domains.
+The draft report provides an update on Russia’s strategic challenge to NATO and its key partners, both in the military and non-kinetic domains.
 It notes that especially since the invasion of Ukraine in 2014, the Putin regime has become much more ideological, which has clear foreign policy implications and severely limits the possibility for a genuine rapprochement between Russia and the transatlantic community.
 The Rapporteur warns that the potential increase of Russian military adventurism in the near- to mid-term would not be surprising.

 The Rapporteur also explores the growing strategic alignment between Russia and China and urges the Euro-Atlantic community to be consistent and committed to the rules-based order in their relations with Moscow and Beijing.

-It concludes with a series of recommendations aiming to reassure Allies in the face of Russia’s military and hybrid threats and urges Allies to be realistic about the prospects of genuine dialogue with the current regime beyond maintaining channels of communication to prevent accidental escalation.
+The draft report concludes with a series of recommendations aiming to reassure Allies in the face of Russia’s military and hybrid threats and urges Allies to be realistic about the prospects of genuine dialogue with the current regime beyond maintaining channels of communication to prevent accidental escalation.